Western Indiana Conference

 In 2024–2025, Cascade was set to re-join the Western Indiana Conference when Covenant Christian joins the Indiana Crossroads Conference.
 Similarly, at this time, the four Putnam County schools were in discussions with Crawfordsville, North Montgomery, and Southmont to form a new athletic conference.
 After discussion and five schools voting to leave the Sagamore Conference, North Putnam announced on May 19, 2023, they will leave the Western Indiana Conference and join with five schools that separated from the Sagamore Conference, Crawfordsville, Frankfort, North Montgomery, Southmont, and Western Boone, to form the Monon Athletic Conference (MAC) that will take shape no later than the 2026–2027 academic year (later announced as the 2025-2026 year as the first year).
 Following the move by North Putnam to the new athletic conference, Cascade elected to withdraw their future membership and join the MAC instead.
 Meanwhile, Greencastle followed suit in leaving the WIC for the Monon Athletic Conference.
 These moves collectively leave the Western Indiana Conference with 9 members.

 On May 7, 2024, the IndyStar reported that Indian Creek would leave the WIC to following the 2025–2026 academic year to create a new league with Sagamore castaway Tri-West and the four public schools from the Indiana Crossroads Conference: Beech Grove, Monrovia, Speedway, and Triton Central.
 These moves collectively leave the Western Indiana Conference with 8 members.
 This new conference will be called the Hoosier Legends Conference and will begin play in the 2025–26 academic year.

 Following these moves as well, Cloverdale decided to move its football program to independent status while remaining in the WIC for all other sports.

 Continued shifting and movement within Indiana high school conferences spelled another round of schools moving conferences.
 Vincennes Lincoln voted on January 13, 2025, to withdraw from the Southern Indiana Athletic Conference citing competitive imbalances and a need for a fresh start to competitive athletics.
 At the same time, the school board voted to apply for membership into the WIC.
 On January 20, 2025, a mere two days following their application, the Alices were unanimously voted to join the conference following the 2025–26 academic year.
 Furthermore, at this time Brown County has elected to move its football program to independent status as well.
 Following these moves, the WIC is left at nine member schools with seven sponsoring football within the conference.

+Following the departure of Brown County's football program from the WIC, Brown County announced in late October their intentions to depart the conference completely and return to the Mid-Hoosier Conference as a full member in the 2026–27 school year.